Board of Trustees

 The Sherman Independent School District is governed by a seven-member Board of Trustees that is responsible for adopting policy, employing and evaluating the superintendent, approving the budget and capital improvement plans, and setting the tax rate.

-As the district’s elected leaders, trustees are charged with making decisions they believe to be in the best interests of all SISD staff and children.
+As the district’s elected leaders, trustees are charged with making decisions they believe to be in the best interests of all SISD students and staff.
 They aim to implement plans and goals that reflect the community’s needs, values and expectations.

 Each member of the School Board is elected by the voters of Sherman ISD to serve staggered, three-year terms.
 Officers are elected by the members of the Board of Trustees.
 Trustees provide public service to the Sherman community without financial compensation.
 Candidates to the Board of Trustees must conform to the eligibility requirements of the Texas Election Code.